albanie/collaborative-experts/misc/README-template.md

 ![CE diagram](figs/CE-diagram.png)

-In brief, we aim to achieve robustness through two mechanisms:
+In brief, the *Collaborative Experts* framework aims to achieve robustness through two mechanisms:
-1. Extracting information from a wide range of modalities, including those that typically always available (such as RGB) as well as more specialised clues (such as text overlaid on the video), which may only occasionally be present.
+1. Extracting information from a wide range of modalities, including those that are typically always available in video (such as RGB) as well as more "specific" clues which may only occasionally be present (such as overlaid text).
-2. A module that seeks to efficiently combine these modalities into a fixed size representation that in a manner that is robust to noise.
+2. A module that aims to combine these modalities into a fixed size representation that in a manner that is robust to noise.

 **Requirements:** The code assumes PyTorch 1.1 and Python 3.7 (other versions may work, but have not been tested).